A startup founder responds before they’re even asked the question:

 Having launched six companies, Brett brings a well-rounded perspective to helping startups navigate critical stages in formation, raising capital, protecting intellectual property, entering into stock purchase and vesting agreements, negotiating and drafting founders and voting agreements, and so much more.

 Startup founders and partners are hard-working, resourceful and enterprising individuals, but when it comes to legal services, a DIY approach often just isn’t practical — and mistakes may be especially costly.

-My work upfront is spent helping founders and partners talk through and structure their relationship, so that it has the highest chance of success.
+Our work upfront is spent helping founders and partners talk through and structure their relationship, so that it has the highest chance of success.
 This is time well spent on the front end.

 A quick word about words.
-I often the words “partner” and “founder” interchangeably.
-I do that because clients don’t usually draw a clear distinction between the two terms.
+We often the words “partner” and “founder” interchangeably.
+We do that because clients don’t usually draw a clear distinction between the two terms.
 Two partners who form a company together are both founders.
 Each partner is a cofounder.
 Technology companies use the words founder and cofounder a lot.
 The word founder does not have distinct legal meaning.
 In other words, it can mean different things in different contexts.
 Generally, it means a person involved in the company at or near the beginning who has equity/ownership and a significant role in the management of the company.
 Most people define a founder as a person who helped launch the company and, because of that, it carries a certain connotation and is generally considered a badge of honor.